Meet The Team

 Bridget came onboard as a Trainee Vet Nurse, realising her longstanding dream of working in the Animal Industry.
 When Bridget was a child, she was that animal-obsessed little girl, bedroom plastered with posters of ponies, puppies, bunnies, kittens etc, ready to chew any and everyone’s ear off about all things animals.
 As she grew up she realised she should probably filter that but now, Bridget is thrilled to have landed in an environment where she can talk animals non-stop, amongst equally obsessed people.
 Finding the work equal parts challenging and rewarding, Bridget feels quite honoured to be given the opportunity to learn from such a lovely, knowledgeable, well-respected group of mentors in the team at Nairne Vet.

-At home in Belair, Bridget is mum to Nala the Golden Retriever, Chilli the Lhasa Apso x Maltese, Stevie the Ragdoll cat and Wendy the Siamese.
+At home in Belair, Bridget is mum to Nala the Golden Retriever, Chilli the Lhasa Apso x Maltese, Stevie the Ragdoll cat and Doug the ginger DSH kitten.
 They keep her pretty busy in her spare time, although she loves to escape them for a holiday here or there.
 Otherwise you’ll find her having a wine with husband Harry, friends and family, likely boring them with stories about animals.

-At the start of 2021, beautiful baby Hazel was born who now keep Bridget and Harry very busy.
+At the start of 2021, beautiful baby Hazel was born who now keeps Bridget and Harry very busy.

 Kirsty grew up in England, moving to the Adelaide Hills in 2003 with their very much adored family chocolate Labrador, Bonnie.

-She met her now husband Steven in 2006 and they built their home in Mount Barker in 2012 and now have a menagerie of animals.
-A CRAZY chocolate Labrador called Miley, a golden retriever called Fletcher and 4 cats Dustin, Pippa, Nelly (Nairne Vet adopted kitten) and Penelope (Nairne Vet foster failed kitten).
-She also has 2 budgies, Jobe and Bob and 3 chickens.
+She met her now husband Steven in 2006 and they built their home in Mount Barker in 2012 and now has the "Koop Zoo" which includes a CRAZY chocolate Labrador called Miley, a golden retriever called Fletcher and 4 cats Dustin, Pippa, Nelly (Nairne Vet adopted kitten) and Penelope (Nairne Vet foster failed kitten).
+She also has 3 budgies, Jobe, Bob and Sharon, a guinea pig called Rosie and 3 chickens.

 Kirsty loves to foster kittens for the clinic, her first ever litter being 3, grey, 2 day old kittens, which needed syringe feeding around the clock.
-Luckily Renae and her sister Jennie and nephew Archie adopted 2 of the kittens so she can see them regularly.
+Kirsty has fostered well over 30 kittens, who have now all found happy loving homes.
+Fostering is her happy place and time and loves neonate babies that need round the clock care.

 Outside of work, Kirsty loves to watch sport, especially AFL and the Essendon Football Club.
-She also loves to travel overseas, Singapore being her favourite place in the world.
+She has since started playing womens football for the Echunga Football Club.
+She also loves to travel overseas, Singapore being her favourite place in the world (the zoo is the most amazing zoo).

 Heather was born and raised in Adelaide and has always been drawn to animals, finding them often easier to relate to than people.
 This, along with being caring and compassionate in nature, is what sparked her keen interest in the vet industry.
 Growing up with 2 cats, a rabbit, a guinea pig and then dogs, after gently persuading her parents to let her have them, it was clear that her happy place was with pets.

-Heather and her high school sweetheart Adam bought their first home in Nairne in January 2020 and was then lucky enough to join the team at Nairne Vet a few months later.
+Heather and her high school sweetheart Adam recently married in April 2022 after buying their first home in Nairne in January 2020.
+Heather was then lucky enough to join the team at Nairne Vet a few months later.
 While Heather enjoys all aspects of her work, she particularly enjoys surgery and loves learning new skills when scrubbing in and assisting with procedures.

 When Heather isn't at work, she is hiking/walking with Adam and their 2 rescue dogs Layla and Phoenix, visiting her cute baby nephew in country SA, reading any book she can get her hands on or planning travel adventures.
 Heather's other passion is Korfball.
 She and Adam have been fortunate enough to travel the world with the sport and in 2013, they spent a year living in the Netherlands to further their skills.
 Currently Heather coaches the A grade team for North Adelaide Korfball Club (GO ROOSTERS!)